blishko/cav23-artifact/README.md

 $ docker build -f Dockerfile . -t blishko/cav23
 ```

+*Note:* If `pull` does not find the image, try using fully qualified name `docker.io/blishko/cav23:latest`.
+This may be required, for example, when using [ Podman](https://docs.podman.io/en/latest/) emulating `Docker`.

 ## Machine specification
 The original experiments were run on a powerful machine with AMD EPYC 7452 32-core processor and 8x32 GiB of memory.